 Additive manufacturing history was made with the first flight of the Boeing 777X aircraft.
-That’s because each of the two GE9X engines powering the aircraft is built using seven 3D printed parts which condense a total of about 300 engine parts.
+That’s because each of the two GE9X engines powering the aircraft is built using over 300 3D printed parts (of which about 80% are the titanium alumide engine blades).
 These parts were produced by GE teams at Avio Aero in Cameri, Italy and GE’s Additive Technology Center (ATC) in West Chester, Ohio.

 This tremendous achievement for Boeing and GE – which was tracked live on the dedicated website – marks a very important advancement for flying parts made by additive manufacturing in aviation.
 “Today’s massive milestone is a testament to the outstanding work and dedication of both companies,” said David Joyce, president and CEO of GE Aviation.
 “We are proud to be the power under the wings of the 777X and provide this state-of-the-art aircraft with GE’s advanced technology.”
 That includes cutting-edge materials like ceramic matrix composites and manufacturing methods like 3D printing, which come together to make the GE9X the most fuel-efficient engine in its class that GE has ever made.

-The GE9X combined more than 300 engine parts into just seven 3D printed components, including the fuel nozzle tip that precisely sprays a mixture of fuel and air into the combustion chamber, low-pressure turbine blades and heat exchanger.
+Each of the GE9X integrates more than 300 engine parts, including the fuel nozzle tip that precisely sprays a mixture of fuel and air into the combustion chamber, low-pressure turbine blades and heat exchanger.
 Another, the inducer, helps pull out dust, sand and other debris the engine has ingested and extends its life.
 This type of component was so difficult to manufacture that it has never been used inside a commercial GE jet engine before.
 “The inducer cannot be manufactured any other way, except by 3D printing,” says Zach Studt, Senior Manufacturing Engineer at GE Aviation.
 “In this way, additive is unlocking performance of the engine.
 A different manufacturing process can deliver a better product.
 Going forward, most engines will probably come with some version of that inducer.”

 Based on the top-selling Boeing 777, which first went into service in 1994, and with advanced technologies from the Boeing 787 Dreamliner, the 777X will be the largest and most fuel-efficient twin-engine jet in the world.
 Featuring new breakthroughs in aerodynamics along with its engines, the 777X will deliver 10 percent lower fuel use and emissions and 10 percent lower operating costs than the competition.